There’s nothing quite as delicious and satisfying as lasagna stuffed chicken…

-What makes this recipe low carb is a simple swap from store bought marinara sauce to my low carb pizza sauce!
+What makes this recipe low carb is a simple swap from store bought marinara sauce to my keto pizza sauce!
 Store bought sauces tend to have lots of unnecessary added sugar which increases the carb count.

 By using a homemade sauce, you’ll get to control the exact ingredients and the taste of your stuffing!

 Speaking of, it’s really important to season your stuffing properly!
 Italian seasoning, salt, and pepper are the foundation, but feel free to add different herbs and spices to your liking!

 You can top off the dish with some fresh basil or parsley, or use add some red pepper flakes and parmesan cheese.
 It’s up to you!

 The key element to nailing lasagna stuffed chicken is to cut and cook the chicken properly!
 (Easier said than done, I know.)